ReactiveX/RxSwift/Documentation/UnitTests.md

 ## Testing custom operators

-RxSwift uses `RxTests` for all operator tests, located in the AllTests-* target inside the project `Rx.xcworkspace`.
+RxSwift uses `RxTest` for all operator tests, located in the AllTests-* target inside the project `Rx.xcworkspace`.

 This is an example of a typical `RxSwift` operator unit test: